 Moreover, from the tests, we found that Grammarly free performs better than Microsoft Editor.
 So, at this point, I don’t see any reason to use Microsoft Editor.
 We may see improvements from Mircosoft’s end, but let’s focus on Grammarly until we don’t.

-Microsoft Editor vs. Grammarly: Websites
+Microsoft Editor vs. Grammarly: Links

 From people who type over 500 words a day to people who occasionally type, having one of those tools can benefit in many ways.
 Even though there are a couple of downsides to using writing assistants, the benefits outweigh those disadvantages.